1 Why authorization matters: Securing access in a digital world

 - Policy-based access control (PBAC) enables fine-grained authorization by externalizing access control logic, making it dynamic and adaptable to changing conditions.

-- The shift toward zero trust security models, SaaS applications, IoT, regulatory compliance, and AI-driven applications demand more flexible and scalable access control, making dynamic authorization essential.
+- The shift toward zero-trust security models, SaaS applications, IoT, regulatory compliance, and AI-driven applications demands more flexible and scalable access control, making dynamic authorization essential.

 - Policies can be represented as code or data, enabling both structured rule enforcement and flexible, real-time access adjustments.